 A lot of disagreement collapses once the practices are named separately.

-The first is a discrete bottom layer of gravel, LECA, or broken pottery shards placed at the bottom of the pot before the potting mix goes in.
-This is the practice the perched-water mechanism specifically applies to: the coarse layer creates the coarse-fine interface, and the fine mix above it sits in a perched zone.
+The first is a discrete bottom layer of gravel, LECA, or broken pottery shards placed before the potting mix goes in.
+This is the practice the perched-water mechanism applies to: the layer creates the coarse-fine interface, and the fine mix above it sits in a perched zone.

 The second is gravel or coarse sand worked through the bulk of the substrate.
-This does not create an interface inside the pot; it changes the water-retention curve by altering particle-size distribution.
-The mix holds slightly less water at equilibrium and drains slightly faster.
+No interface forms; the particle-size distribution shifts, so the mix holds slightly less water at equilibrium and drains slightly faster.

 The third is chunky perlite, pumice, or bark mixed throughout the substrate as an amendment.
-This increases macropore volume, shortens the time the substrate spends near saturation, and improves aeration through the entire root zone.
+It increases macropore volume, shortens the time spent near saturation, and improves aeration through the whole root zone.
 It is the substrate-default for aroid mixes.

 Substrate by substrate: coco, LECA, peat, chunky aroid mix

 The perched zone forms in every container with a fine medium, but its height and persistence vary with the substrate.
-The table below summarises the four most common cases for houseplant pots.
+The table below summarises the four common houseplant cases.

-LECA mixed into a fine substrate, rather than layered at the bottom, changes the bulk water-retention curve but does not create a bottom interface.
-The same goes for pumice and lava rock.
+LECA mixed into a fine substrate, rather than layered at the bottom, changes the bulk water-retention curve without creating a bottom interface; so do pumice and lava rock.
 Look at where the chunky particles sit, not just how chunky they are.

 Pot material moderators: terracotta, glazed, plastic, cache pot

-The same substrate in two different pots runs two different perched-zone heights, because the pot governs how much water leaves the substrate sideways or by evaporation.
+The same substrate in two different pots runs two different perched-zone heights: the pot governs how much water leaves sideways or by evaporation.

 Unglazed terracotta breathes.
 The clay wall passes water vapour through the substrate-to-air boundary, raising effective evapotranspiration and pulling the standing perched-water height down.
-A monstera in a chunky aroid mix in terracotta can dry from the sides faster than from the top, and the perched band is short-lived because the wall acts as a second exit.
+A monstera in a chunky aroid mix in terracotta can dry from the sides faster than from the top; the wall acts as a second exit.

-Glazed ceramic and plastic do not breathe.
-Water leaves only through the substrate surface and through the drainage hole.
-The perched band sits longer at the same watering schedule.
-Plastic pots forgive under-waterers and punish over-waterers; terracotta does the opposite.
+Glazed ceramic and plastic do not breathe: water leaves only through the substrate surface and the drainage hole, so the perched band sits longer at the same watering schedule.
+Plastic forgives under-waterers and punishes over-waterers; terracotta does the opposite.

-Cache-pot setups, where an inner grower’s pot sits inside a sealed decorative outer pot, deserve their own treatment.
-The drainage-holes line of the inner pot defines the interface between the substrate above (which behaves like a normally drained pot) and any reservoir of water below it.
-If the reservoir is poured off after watering, the inner pot drains normally and the cache-pot is neutral.
-If the reservoir is left to stand, the perched zone above the holes grows by capillary continuity into a much larger saturated band.
-Cache-pots are safe when the outer pot is emptied within a day of watering, and risky when it is not.
+In cache-pot setups, where an inner grower’s pot sits inside a sealed decorative outer pot, the drainage-holes line of the inner pot defines the interface between the substrate above and any reservoir of water below it.
+Poured off after watering, the reservoir is neutral and the inner pot drains normally.
+Left to stand, it grows the perched zone above the holes by capillary continuity into a much larger saturated band.
+Empty the outer pot within a day of watering.

 Why “18 years works for me” is true and consistent with the mechanism

-Long-time growers who put a layer of gravel at the bottom of their pots and report twenty good years are not wrong about their own experience.
-The perched zone forms in their pots too.
-They are masking it with four other things going right.
+Long-time growers who use a gravel bottom layer and report twenty good years are not wrong about their own experience.
+The perched zone forms in their pots too; they are masking it with four other things going right.

 Adequate drainage holes, a porous mix, restrained watering, and a permeable pot (terracotta or wide-mouthed plastic) can each shave time off the saturated band.
-Combined, they can shorten it enough that roots never sit in the perched zone long enough to lose oxygen.
+Combined, they can shorten it enough that roots never sit in it long enough to lose oxygen.
 The plant survives because of the surrounding system, not because the bottom layer is helping.

-The same setup fails when one of those compensating factors changes.
-Move the pot from a sunny windowsill to a winter corner, swap the chunky mix for a denser peat-rich one, replace the terracotta with a glazed ceramic: any of those can push the perched zone past the survivability threshold without the bottom layer being the visible culprit.
-The anecdote was supported by four other choices, and a reader who copies only the bottom layer is copying the weakest part of the system.
+The same setup fails when one of those compensating factors changes: a winter corner instead of a sunny windowsill, a denser peat-rich mix, a glazed ceramic instead of the terracotta.
+Any of those can push the perched zone past the survivability threshold without the bottom layer being the visible culprit.
+A reader who copies only the bottom layer is copying the weakest part of the system.

 Should I add perlite or pumice at the bottom of my pot?

 Short answer: not as a discrete bottom layer.
 The same capillary-barrier physics that perches water above gravel will perch it above any coarse bottom material, including perlite or pumice.
-Work the perlite or pumice through the mix instead, at roughly one part chunky to three parts fine.
-That increases macropore volume across the entire root zone rather than concentrating an interface at one elevation.
+Work the perlite or pumice through the mix instead, at roughly one part chunky to three parts fine, spreading macropore volume across the whole root zone rather than concentrating an interface at one elevation.

 What actually drains a pot